banerjek/marc-utils/README.md

 Counts MARC records based on detection of end of record markers

 ## marcextract
-**Usage:** *Usage: marcextract [filename] [marcfield] '[regex_search_expression]' [idtag]*
+**Usage:** *Usage: marcextract [filename] [marcfield] [idtag]*
-**Example:** *marcextract marcfile.mrc 856 "my_proxy.edu" 907*
+**Example:** *marcextract marcfile.mrc 852p*

-Outputs record identifier and MARC tag searched where MARC records where regex_search_expression was found in the MARC tag to a file named *[filename]_extract.txt*.
-If you want to target a specific subfield, you'll need to create an expression that involves the subfield delimiters (hex 1F)
+Outputs record identifier and MARC tag.
 The idtag parameter is optional.
 If left out, the record ID will be assumed to be 001.
-Otherwise, the full content from the tag including all subfields will be included in the first column as the record identifier.
+If no subfield is given, the full content from the tag including all subfields will be included.

 ## marcextractbyid
 **Usage:** *Usage: marcextractbyid [filename] [marcid_field]*